-The Mercedes-Benz C-Class, or the "Baby Benz" as it is affectionately known, has been a favorite of entry-level luxury/sport sedan buyers for years.
-More than just a small sedan with a few three-pointed stars thrown on it, the C-Class provides the core strengths of the brand, such as cutting-edge safety features, lively performance and a feeling of solidity.
-Fans of ultra-high performance have been thrilled by the AMG versions, which boast blistering acceleration and tenacious handling along with tastefully sporty styling accents.
+With striking style, a luxurious interior and the latest safety and driver-assist technology, the Mercedes-Benz C-Class is one of the best small sport-luxury sedans, coupes and convertibles available.
+More than just a scaled-down model with a few three-pointed stars stuck on it, the C-Class exhibits the core strengths of the brand, with cutting-edge features, lively performance and a feeling of solidity.
+Fans of performance cars can choose the AMG versions, which boast blistering acceleration and tenacious handling, along with tastefully sporty styling accents.

-Style plays into the equation of the small Benz's appeal as well, with the C-Class drawing inspiration from bigger Benzes.
-The front and rear fascias are instantly recognizable as part of the Mercedes family.
-In the recent past, the cabin of the Mercedes-Benz C-Class wasn't up to the car's traditional standards in terms of quality, but Mercedes has rectified the situation on the latest generation of the car.
+Head-turning style plays a major part in the small Benz's appeal, with the C-Class drawing inspiration from its bigger stablemates.
+The front and rear fascias of the latest generation are instantly recognizable as part of the Mercedes family, while the side views provide a new take on the classic look, with sleek lines and a modern profile.
+In the past, the cabin of the Mercedes-Benz C-Class wasn't up to the brand's historical standards in terms of quality, but Mercedes has rectified that issue in recent years.

 Current Mercedes-Benz C-Class